 3. Matching Mehndi Designs for Legs and Arms

-Mehndi designs for weddings must be beautifully woven together for legs and arms, it should like one seamless flow of design.
+Mehndi designs for weddings must be beautifully woven together for legs and arms, it should like one seamless flow of the design.
 A matching design like a Chaadar design or a paisley one can make it look like an endless work of art.
 In most cases, only your hands and feet will show, if at all, so make it an endless canvas!
 Let your arms and feet show off a complete canvas of a design that speaks of you and the richness of culture and traditions in the rituals and the designs.

 4. Arabic Mehndi Designs